City-of-Helsinki/linkedevents/README.md

 ## How to setup your local development environment
 If all you want is a barebone application to work with for your own city:

-* Change ./docker/django/.env.example to ./docker/django/.env and change the variable values to your liking.
+* Copy ./docker/django/.env.example to ./docker/django/.env and change the variable values to your liking.
 * Start django application and database server:
   ```
   docker-compose up